-So, what does this mean?
-When you provide your personal details to us we use your information for our legitimate business interests to carry out our work to make Leeds a city of opportunity for all.
+When you provide your personal details to us, we use your information for our legitimate business interests to carry out our work.
 Before doing this, though, we will also carefully consider and balance any potential impact on you and your rights.

-LCCT will use various ways to achieve our mission and to support our objectives; we believe that people who share our values would love to know how to support us.
-We will process the personal information you have supplied to us to conduct and manage our business to enable us to give you the most appropriate marketing, information, service and products and provide the best and most secure experience.
+LCCT will use various ways to achieve our mission and to support our objectives; we believe that people who share our values would like to know how to support us.
+We will process the personal information you have supplied to us to conduct and manage our business to enable us to give you the most appropriate information and service.
 These are what we consider to be our ‘legitimate interests’ for holding and processing your data.